-Strategy I.1.2: Develop need-based scholarship programs to improve retention, progression and graduation.

-Strategy I.1.3: Implement or enhance initiatives geared towards improving retention, progression and graduation
+- Strategy I.1.1: Recruit better academically prepared students. - Strategy I.1.2: Develop need-based scholarship programs to improve retention, progression and graduation. - Strategy I.1.3: Implement or enhance initiatives geared towards improving retention, progression and graduation rates.

-Output: Number of completers at the baccalaureate degree level
+- Output: Number of completers at the baccalaureate degree level

-Outcome: Percentage change from baseline
+- Outcome: Percentage change from baseline

-Source: Board of Regents Completers System
+- Source: Board of Regents Completers System

-Objective II.5: Increase the total number of Graduate Degree completers in a given academic year from the baseline year number of 3,204 in 2017-18 to 3,474 in AY 2022-2023.
+Objective II.5: Increase the total number of Graduate Degree completers in a given academic year from the baseline year number of 3,636 in 2020-21 to 3,813 in AY 2025-2026.
 Students may only be counted once per award level.